Travesti (gender identity): Living conditions

 Travestis are a historically vulnerable and criminalized population, victims of social exclusion and structural violence.
-Discrimination, harassment, arbitrary detentions, torture and murder are commonplace throughout Latin America.
-Several LGBT activists, journalists and artists denounce that the violence and early death to which the travesti population is subjected constitutes an authentic genocide.
+Discrimination, harassment, arbitrary detentions, torture, and murder are commonplace throughout Latin America.
+Several LGBT activists, journalists, and artists denounce the violence and early death to which the travesti population is subjected as an authentic genocide.
 A study carried out in 2011 in Central America revealed, for example, that more than 80% of the surveyed population felt they have the right to attack trans and travesti people because of their way of being.
 In his pioneering investigation of the travesti population of Salvador, Bahia in the 1990s, anthropologist Don Kulick found that they are "one of the most marginalized and despised groups in Brazilian society."
 According to a 2017 research published by the Ministry of Defense of Argentina titled La revolución de las mariposas, 74.6% of trans women and travestis in Buenos Aires said they had suffered some type of violence, a high number, although lower than that registered in 2005, which was 91.9%.
 The same study indicated that they die on average at the age of 32, well below the average life expectancy of the country.
 Similarly, travestis and transsexuals in Brazil have a life expectancy of 35 years.
 In 2021, it is estimated that a travesti or trans person dies violently every 48 hours in Brazil, with at least 80 murders in the first half of the year.
 Brazil is considered "the most transphobic country in the world", and, according to an annual balance carried out by Trans Murder Monitoring in 2020, the country is at the top of the list of trans people murders.
 Lohana Berkins reflected in 2015: "Reaching old age is for a travesti like belonging to an exclusive club, because the mishaps that accompany marginal life—which lead to a death that is always considered premature in terms of population statistics—are the perennial consequences of a persecuted identity."